masonmill/chat-server/README.md

 A multi-threaded chat server that allows clients to connect and message concurrently.

+The purpose of this project is to gain a better understanding of multithreading and socket programming in C/C++.

 ## Sockets

 A subdirectory with code demonstrating simple socket programming in C